silentorb/marloth-story/books/fairytale/part3.md

 The tragedy of Life.
 Everyone, at one point or another, is dropped in the middle of it.
 They all try to cope with it one way or another.
 The popular choice is denial.
-Fortunately for these people, there's a whole world created just for their amusement.
+Fortunately for these people, there is a whole world created just for their amusement.

 It's affectionately called the Asylum.